shaunmulligan/radr/README.md

 ## MVP features:
 - Detect cars, cyclist (person + bicycle) and people behind you.
     - Use the Coral.ai TPU accelerator to run the model, hopefully at ~ 25 FPS.
-    - Track multiple objects at once with something like DeepSORT.
+    - Track multiple objects at once.
-        - Get distance and speed of objects.
 - Implement the radar BLE Gatt service to send alerts to a cycling computer.
 - 3D print a case for the pi zero 2, camera, TPU accelerator and battery that slips in under the saddle.